anusii/markdown_widgets/example/assets/sample_markdown.md

 %% EmptyLine

 3. The following is a sample image.
 We can use images to enhance the user experience, or to add context for questions in a survey.
-The *Original* image here is rendered to the size from the image file itself.
-The *Resized* image below is resized to a specific size, being 400 x 300 in this case.
-Note that in resizing the image the aspect ratio is maintained.
+The *Original* image here means the image is rendered to the width that spans the entire width of the survey form, maintaining its aspect ratio.
+The *Resized* image below is resized to a specific size, being 400 x 300 and 133 x 100 in this case.
+Note that in resizing the image, the aspect ratio is maintained, scaling the width according to the image height.

 %% EmptyLine

-%% AlignCenter-Begin Original (640 x 480) %% AlignCenter-End
+%% AlignCenter-Begin Original %% AlignCenter-End

 %% Image(sample_image.jpg)